Jeiwan/uniswapv3-book/src/milestone_1/manager-contract.md

 In our tests, we implemented these callbacks in the test contract.
 Since it's only a contract that can implement them, the pool contract cannot be called by regular users (non-contract addresses).
 This is fine.
 But not anymore 🙂.

-Our next steps in the book is deploying the pool contract to a local blockchain and interacting with it from a front-end app.
-Thus, we need to build a contract that will let non-contract addresses to interact with the pool.
+Our next step in the book is deploying the pool contract to a local blockchain and interacting with it from a front-end app.
+Thus, we need to build a contract that will let non-contract addresses interact with the pool.
 Let's do this now!

 ## Workflow

 This is how the manager contract will work:
-1. To mint liquidity, we'll approve spending of tokens to the manager contract.
+1. To mint liquidity, we'll approve the spending of tokens to the manager contract.
-1. We'll then call `mint` function of the manager contract and pass it minting parameters, as well as the address of the pool we want to provide liquidity into.
+1. We'll then call the `mint` function of the manager contract and pass it minting parameters, as well as the address of the pool we want to provide liquidity into.
 1. The manager contract will call the pool's `mint` function and will implement `uniswapV3MintCallback`.
-It'll have permissions to send our tokens to the pool contract.
+It'll have permission to send our tokens to the pool contract.
-1. To swap tokens, we'll also approve spending of tokens to the manager contract.
+1. To swap tokens, we'll also approve the spending of tokens to the manager contract.
-1. We'll then call `swap` function of the manager contract and, similarly to minting, it'll pass the call to the pool.
+1. We'll then call the `swap` function of the manager contract and, similarly to minting, it'll pass the call to the pool.
-The manager contract will send our tokens to the pool contract, the pool contract will swap them, and will send the output amount to us.
+The manager contract will send our tokens to the pool contract, and the pool contract will swap them and send the output amount to us.

-Thus, the manager contract will act as a intermediary between users and pools.
+Thus, the manager contract will act as an intermediary between users and pools.

 ## Passing Data to Callbacks